Who did the Fulton County D.A. indict along with Trump? Meet the 18 co-defendants in the Georgia election case

 Lee, a pastor from Illinois, is charged with five counts that involve the attempts to influence Freeman.
 The indictment says Lee went to Freeman's home on consecutive days in mid-December 2020 and eventually asked Floyd, who was associated with Black Voices for Trump, for help with speaking to Freeman.

 The charging document claims Lee told Floyd that the former election worker was "afraid" to speak with him "because he was a white man."
 A request to him for comment was not immediately returned.
-Lee's bond is set for $75,000.
+Lee's bond was set for $75,000, and he was the last of the 19 defendants to surrender to authorities on Aug.
+25.

 Willie Lewis Floyd